DarcyMae/ai-case-study/README.md

     Major trends include the adoption of AI and machine learning for administrative efficiency, the increasing use of voice recognition technology in clinical settings, and a focus on EHR integration to streamline healthcare data management.

 * **What are the other major companies in this field?**
-    Competitors include Nuance Communications with its Dragon Medical One platform, Saykara (acquired by Nuance), and other AI-driven documentation solutions targeting healthcare providers.
+    - **Nuance Communications**
+        - **Product:** Dragon Medical One
+        - **Overview:** A leader in conversational AI and speech recognition technology, Nuance offers Dragon Medical One, a cloud-based speech recognition solution for healthcare providers that facilitates efficient documentation.

 ## Results